fossasia/labyrinth/CONTRIBUTING.md

 To do this, please open [a dependency issue][issue-add-a-dependency].
 You will be guided from there.

+### Add Self-Made Background Music

+To make the game more interesting, please add background music.
+Please follow the [issue template for adding background music][issue-add-background-music] for doing so.

 ### Cooperate on a Pull Request
 [cooperate]: #cooperate-on-a-pull-request

+You can use techniques like [pair programming](https://www.youtube.com/watch?v=vgkahOzFH2Q) or collaborate together on branches of your forks.
+You can attribute a pull-request also to other people who helped you out or submit a pull-request where you and an other person contributed together.